 We investigated the sensitivity of the estimates to this richer specification of the error structure.
 Along with the fixed effects model discussed above, we calculated cluster-robust standard errors, clustered on the individual driver.
 As expected, the standard errors were slightly larger than those from the standard fixed effects model.
 The step from the model without fixed effects, however, drives a much larger reduction in the standard errors, owing to the introduction of millions of driver-specific fixed effects.
 The net result is an estimator with smaller standard errors than those in the previous and current version of the manuscript.
-Considering the bias we found with the fixed effects estimator, we (recorded these results in an appendix / decided not to include them in the paper).
+Considering the substantial bias we found with the fixed effects estimator, we decided not to include them in the paper.
 We stand by our original specification, with the confidence that our hetero-robust standard errors are not materially misstated, and the estimators are unbiased.
 We added a paragraph in the section entitled Concerns of Validity to discuss this analysis.

 You should think carefully about (a) and (b) since if I am correct the analysis can be much richer than it is to present.
 I will focus on the standard errors.
 Focusing on the OLS standard errors first.
 If you can identify all of the driving-days for each driver, then each driver-specific set of driver-days should be clustered together in generating the standard errors.
 The number of degrees of freedom in statistical test should equal the number of drivers (less k, although in a sample this large that is not particularly important), not the number of driver-days, because of this clustering.

 This point is covered in the analysis that we conducted in response to points (b) and (c) above.
 Again, we found the standard errors to be smaller than before, since the addition of driver-specific intercepts made the model fit the data much better.
-As mentioned above, (we include this in an appendix / left this out of the paper but mention this sensitivity analysis in the section Concerns of Validity).
+As mentioned above, we left this out of the paper but mention this sensitivity analysis in the section Concerns of Validity.

 It is worth pointing out that these analyses required a considerable effort to program the scripts for the estimation.
 We generated smaller and simpler datasets to confirm that our results match those produced with Stata.
 This software has limitations, however, since Stata does not permit different weights on observations within the drivers.
 In our analysis, however, the data compression method relies on storing the data as frequency-weighted observations, weighted on the driver day: no two drivers with tickets have the same sequence of tickets, point balances and number of days between tickets.
 Of the drivers with no tickets, the weights could be aggregated more cleanly, but this would also carry with it some challenges because the population of drivers is not fixed: there exist different numbers of drivers without tickets, separated by sex and age groups, on each day in the sample.